Getting Married in Germany

-They take great pains at the Standesämter to avoid any trappings (organ music, for example, or stained-glass windows) that might rightly or wrongly be deemed "too Christian.”
-This is in deference to the Muslims, Jews, atheists and secular people who marry at the registrar's office, and they can be sensitive about such things.
+They take steps at the Standesämter to avoid any trappings (organ music, for example, or stained-glass windows) that might rightly or wrongly be deemed "too Christian.”
+This is in deference to the Muslims, Jews, atheists and secular people who marry at the registrar's office, and who may be sensitive about such things.

 Nevertheless, the wedding rooms are usually nice, exclusively for weddings and located in one of the community's finer buildings.
 Frankfurt, for example, has two magistrate's offices: one in the baroque city hall, or Römer, the other in the equally handsome Bolongaro Palace in the heart of the picturesque old Höchst district.
 The right atmosphere is created with flowers, subdued lighting, oil paintings and deep carpeting.

 If there is to be a more traditional wedding it must take place after the civil ceremony.
 Germany has many magnificent cathedrals, palaces and castles that offer wedding arrangements.
 There are agencies in most larger cities that will rent out the clothing necessary for the wedding; not only for the groom and ushers, but also, what was once but rarely seen in America, for the bride and bridesmaids.
 Wedding coaches, drawn by four white horses, are also available as well as antique cars, limousines and the like.

 It should be noted that same-sex marriages that are officially recognized in other countries, are also recognized as legal marriages in Germany.